soundasleep/jevon.org/wiki/Latex.md

 1. [SVG in Latex](SVG_in_Latex.md)
 1. <a href="http://www.msu.edu/~harris41/latex_tablespacing.html">Vertical Spacing in Latex Tables</a>
 1. [Horizonal Spacing in Latex Tables](Horizonal_Spacing_in_Latex_Tables.md)
-1. <a href="http://www.univie.ac.at/nuhag-php/bibtex/bibstyles.pdf">A reference of different types of bibliography styles in Latex</a> {% include pdf-icon.md %}
+1. <a href="http://www.univie.ac.at/nuhag-php/bibtex/bibstyles.pdf">A reference of different types of bibliography styles in Latex</a>
-1. <a href="http://www.imsc.res.in/Computer/symbols-letter.pdf">Comprehensive Latex Symbol List</a> {% include pdf-icon.md %}
+1. <a href="http://www.imsc.res.in/Computer/symbols-letter.pdf">Comprehensive Latex Symbol List</a>
 1. [My Latex Setup](My_Latex_Setup.md)
 1. [Changing the Default Font for the Report documentclass in Latex](Changing_the_Default_Font_for_the_Report_documentclass_in_Latex.md)
 1. [Removing the Coloured Boxes around Hyperref links in Latex](Removing_the_Coloured_Boxes_around_Hyperref_links_in_Latex.md)